-Rwanda Closes Border With DRC to Control Ebola Outbreak
+Rwanda Closes Border with DRC to Control Ebola Outbreak

 The current outbreak in the DRC — tenth in the country's history — has already caused 1,813 deaths.

-The Rwandan government decided to temporarily close its land borders with the Democratic Republic of the Congo (DRC) Thursday following the detection of Ebola cases in the Congolese town of Goma, a city with more than one million inhabitants that is located a few meters from Rwanda.
+The Rwandan government decided to temporarily close its land borders with the Democratic Republic of the Congo (DRC) Thursday, following the detection of Ebola cases in the Congolese town of Goma.

 RELATED: